MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/ios.md

     * an equal value of `CFBundleShortVersionString` but a higher value of `CFBundleVersion`.

 > [!TIP]
 > If you upload the same apk/ipa a second time, the dialog will **NOT** appear as the binaries are identical.
-On iOS if you upload a **new** build with the same version properties, it will show the update dialog.
+If you upload a **new** build with the same version properties, it will show the update dialog.
 The reason for this is that it is a **different** binary.

 ## How do I test in-app updates?